MACo’s Energy Committee focuses on energy policy that balances increased domestic oil and gas and coal production on public and privately-owned lands.

 - MACo seeks a comprehensive and integrated approach to an energy policy that continues energy conservation programs that reduce consumption and encourage efficient energy use.

-- MACo supports state and federal funding and other incentives to promote research, explore the interrelationships among energy, capital, labor, and materials, and the technological problems of energy systems.
+- MACo supports State and Federal funding and other incentives to promote research, explore the interrelationships among energy, capital, labor, and materials, and the technological problems of energy systems.
 Federal research efforts should be broad-based, unbiased, and equitable among the various energy technologies, with the results of the research being disseminated by all levels of government and the private sector through a variety of public education technologies.

 - MACo believes that state and federal governments should work with local governments.